Disney to buy YouTube network Maker Studios for $500 million

 | LOS ANGELES

-LOS ANGELES The Walt Disney Co has agreed to buy Maker Studios, one of YouTube's largest networks, for $500 million (303 million pounds), a deal that makes Disney a major online video distributor and should help draw more teens into the Disney entertainment empire.
+LOS ANGELES The Walt Disney Co has agreed to buy Maker Studios, one of YouTube's largest networks, for $500 million, a deal that makes Disney a major online video distributor and should help draw more teens into the Disney entertainment empire.

 The price tag could rise to $950 million if Maker hits certain performance milestones, Disney said, confirming what a source told Reuters earlier on Monday.